 - Electrical design

-- Interface with Western Power Distribution for status & constraint signals
+- Interface with Western Power Distribution for status and constraint signals

 - Switchgear installation and commissioning